pwalton134/Bambulabs-Creator-3/README.md

 This worked well, but I moved to Orcaslicer when that worked as I found the interface a lot better, and less buggy in Fedora. *reminder to dig out link and add here*.

 <h1>Replacement Hotends</h1>
-My printer was a freebie from my work as they could not get replacement hotends, ultimately giving up and going to Bambu Labs printers.
+*These notes are being added to as I find time.
+I intend to add pictures and more of my learnings along the way* My printer was a freebie from my work as they could not get replacement hotends, ultimately giving up and going to Bambu Labs printers.
 Obviously, getting the hotends working again was a major hurdle to overcome, as the prints were pretty awful when it did work, and the nozzles forever clogging.

 To resolve this, I decided to look at what printers were out there, and what I could get on Amazon cheaply.
 I found the X1C hotend to be a particularly good match.
 It was 24V, and a similar resistance to the FFC3 hotend, and similar length.
 For $24 AUD I gave it a go and it was surprisingly straightforward to install.
 All it took was a simple 3D printed adapter, K-type thermocouple, and, using existing hardware it was surprisingly straightforward.